30 Brilliant Books About Sisters and Bonds of Sisterhood

 Historical Fiction Books About Sisters and Sisterhood

 This book is one of the books that should be read in a lifetime.
 It is a total tear-jerker and one of those books about WWII and books set in France that are basically essential reading!
+If you are looking for the best book club books, this is one of them.

 I really like this book but it was not what I was expecting- it was so much more.
 I thought the book was about Florence Adler.
 I was very wrong.